 - 14.1 This is a financial decision which is being made due to an inherited budget shortfall and the need to protect valued services. - 14.2 This combined with the ongoing decline in funding from Central Government, the expected significant reduction in business rates, rising costs and high inflation, has resulted in a substantial budget gap in the coming years.
-Therefore, the Council must make difficult decisions, including charging for this non-statutory service.
+Therefore, the Council must make difficult decisions, including charging for this fly service.
 Delivery of this work has been included as part of the overall medium term financial strategy (MTFS) saving and income proposals. - 14.3 The current garden waste collection costs the Council at least £800,000 per year in directly attributable variable costs, and as the District expands, these costs will rise.
 Meeting the demand will require additional vehicles and staff.
 By introducing a garden waste subscription service, we can ensure that the service remains available to those residents who wish to subscribe, and the council can allocate funds to other essential services.
+This decision is being recommended by officers, whilst acknowledging the potential implications to the County Council's Waste PFI Contract, recycling rates, the future changes that would be required as a result of separate food waste collections, and the additional financial charges that may be passed to this Council as a result.